h-larsson/IMAM_TDDMRG/README.md

 ```
 Note that once loaded using `util_logbook.read`, a logbook is essentially a Python dictionary, so you can perform any operations defined for a dictionary on `lb`.

 Specifying the absolute path, instead of the relative path, for any input parameters that take a path is strongly recommended.
 That is why `abspath` has been used several times in the input snippet above.
-We do not recommend using relative paths because these paths will be registered as is in the logbook file.
-If this logbook file should be referenced by another simulation located in a different directory, then the relative paths will lead to a wrong place.
+We do not recommend using relative paths because these paths will be recorded as is in the logbook file.
+If this logbook file should be referenced by another simulation located in a different directory, the relative paths will lead to wrong places.

 The parameter `nCAS` is given an explicitly typed value instead of the string `'logbook'` even though the loaded logbook has an information about it.
 This is because `nCAS` is used further down for constructing `ann_orb`.
 This is an example of exceptions in which you should not use the value from a logbook file.